gameserverapp/Platform/Documentation/docs/dashboard/community/forms.md

 ### Form types

 - **Default** – Use for general purposes like ban appeals or recruitment.
-- **Whitelist application** – Ideal for roleplay or private servers.
+- **Application** – Collect player information for all kinds of applications.
 - **Poll** – Let users vote on events, mods, etc.

 ### Restrictions